getlift/lift/docs/queue.md

 - Failed messages in the dead letter queue are stored for 14 days (the maximum) to give developers time to deal with them
 - The SQS "Visibility Timeout" setting is configured per AWS recommendations ([more details](#retry-delay))
 - Batch processing is disabled by default ([configurable](#batch-size)): errors need to be handled properly using [partial batch failures](#partial-batch-failures)
+- The event mapping is configured with `ReportBatchItemFailures` enabled by default for [partial batch failures](#partial-batch-failures) to work out of the box

 ## Example